-For any near misses, the Bristol Incident Report will be completed and immediately forwarded to the persons noted on the report.
-The report is to be completed for subcontractor as well as Bristol near misses.
+Fill out the Bristol Incident Report (Attachment 5) and immediately forward it to the persons noted on the report.
+This Report is to be completed for subcontractor as well as Bristol near misses.

-8.0 PLANS, PROGRAMS, AND PROCEDURES REQUIRED BY THE SAFETY MANUAL
+9. PLANS, PROGRAMS, AND PROCEDURES REQUIRED BY THE SAFETY MANUAL a.
+Layout Plan